PUNYCODEX

 Why Ithákē is classified as Tier-1 Full

 The Greek original Ἰθάκη contains both stress AND at least one long vowel.
 However, there is only one historically valid Unicode restoration.
 The ASCII fallback is modern English, not ancient canonical.
-This is the full scholarly orthography — a single-tier Tier-1 name.
+This is the full scholarly orthography — a single-tier Tier-1 Full name.

 Stress